 Veteran Tree Survey

-The ambitious survey, was to follow the trees marked on the 1870 Ordnance Maps, with the exception of Kenwood, where English Heritage already have a detailed tree management system.
+The ambitious survey, was to follow the trees marked on the 1870 Ordnance Maps, with the exception of Kenwood, where English Heritage already had detailed record.
 Teams of volunteers planned to locate each tree, identify the species, measure its girth and note down a myriad of important features.
 Is it a part of the ancient hedgerow or boundary line?
 Has it been pollarded or coppiced?
 Does it harbour algae, lichens, moss or fungi?
 Do bats roost in its crown?
-Altogether, some 26 characteristics of each tree have been recorded.
-The aim of this detailed survey was to assist the Corporation of London to improve the management of the veteran trees and their surroundings, and most importantly, help to plan the next generation.
+Altogether, some 26 characteristics of each tree were recorded.

 Whitestone Garden is an oasis of green abutting Heath Street, close by Whitestone Pond on the edge of Hampstead Heath.
-The garden was open to the public on 24 July 2003, following an extensive renovation and re-landscaping by the volunteers.
+The area had remained overgrown and derelict until the Corporation of London invited Heath Hands to help with reclaiming the area for public use.